-- The Mahad Ganpati Temple performs Sahastravartan and Ekadashan rituals on behalf of devotees.
+The Mahad Ganpati Temple performs Sahastravartan and Ekadashan rituals on behalf of devotees.
 The priest offers Holy ash and Prasad to devotees who do the rituals.

-- Bhadrapath: Lord Ganesh’s birth celebrations known as Ganesh Chaturthi or Vinayak Chaturthi is a key festival in the state of Maharashtra.
+Bhadrapath: Lord Ganesh’s birth celebrations known as Ganesh Chaturthi or Vinayak Chaturthi is a key festival in the state of Maharashtra.
 In Mahad, Lord Varad Vinayak’s birthday is a five-day festival from Bhadrapath Shudh 1 to Bhadrapath Shudh 5 (August –September)

-- Magh: The Magh Utsav is an important festival at the Varad Vinayak Temple.
+Magh: The Magh Utsav is an important festival at the Varad Vinayak Temple.
 The celebrations take place from Magh Shudh 1 to Magh Shudh 6 (January – February).

 By road – Mahad Ganpati Temple is just 63 km from Mumbai and 85 km from Pune.
 The Mahad bus stand is well connected to major cities in Maharashtra by the state-run bus services.

 By rail – The nearest railway stations are in Khopoli and Karjat.
 All Express Train Services halt at Karjat Station.
 Several buses and shuttle services operate from these stations to Mahad village.

 By air – The nearest airports are in Mumbai and Pune and they are equidistant to Varad Vinayak Temple.
 The airports are approximately 75-80 km from Mahad.

 Mahad has a Bhakta Niwas or Pilgrim’s rest house with clean rooms at very nominal rates.
 Mahad doesn’t have any hotels, but devotees can either choose between the rest house of stay at Mumbai / Pune.

 The Mahad Ganpati Temple offers Prasad for devotees.
 Villagers and priests also offer Thali meals which are pre-booked.
 Also devotees who make day trips to Mahad can also choose to eat at Mumbai/Pune where one can find excellent food options.